aspcanada/mr-arms-length-mortgage/content/pages/what-is-it/am_i_qualified.md

+---
-# Am I Qualified?
+title: Am I Qualified?
+slug: what-is-it/am-i-qualified
+# cover: ./cover.png
+disqus: false
+---

-## WHO qualifies as a potential “RRSP-Mortgage” investor?
+# WHO qualifies as a potential “RRSP-Mortgage” investor?

 There are three basic categories of people qualified to participate in this type of investment.
 They are:

 1. Current RRSP account holder (people who have their RRSP account somewhere already)